Our Playwrights

 Seayoung Yim

 They will be in residence through June, 2032.
 These outstanding theatre artists were selected by a seven-person committee of New Dramatists current residents, alumni, and outside theatre professionals from a pool of 584 applicants after undergoing a highly competitive, ten-month review and consensus-based decision-making process.
-New Dramatists will kick off their seven-year residencies in September, 2025 at the annual New Playwright Welcome, an evening of readings and celebration.
+New Dramatists will kicked off their seven-year residencies in September, 2025 at the annual New Playwright Welcome, an evening of readings and celebration.

 Houghton Hall Arts Community: Our Home Away from Home